 If necessary, open or create an authorization store containing an application.

-In the console tree, expand the application, expand the Definitions folder, and then click Task Definitions .
+In the console tree, expand the application, then expand the Definitions folder, and then click Task Definitions.
 Rules may be used with either application-level or scope-level tasks.

-In the list of tasks, right-click a task, and click Properties .
+In the list of tasks, right click a task and choose Properties.

 In the property sheet, click the Definition tab.

-In the Script path box, type the location and name of a text file containing the source code for the script you want to load, or click Browse to locate the file.
+In the Script path text box, type the location and name of a text file containing the source code for the script you wish to load, or click Browse to locate the file.

-To perform this procedure by using the Authorization Manager snap-in, you must be using developer mode.
+To perform this procedure using the Authorization Manager console, you must be using Developer Mode.